PrairieLearn/PrairieLearn/doc/question.md

 <p>$F = $ <pl-number-input answers_name="F" comparison="sigfig" digits="2" /> $\rm m/s^2$
 ```

-The `question.html` is regular HTML, with three special features:
+The `question.html` is regular HTML, with four special features:

 1. Any text in double-curly-braces (like `{{params.m}}`) is substituted with variable values.
+If you use triple-braces (like `{{{params.html}}}`) then raw HTML is substituted (don't use this unless you know you need it).
 This is using [Mustache](https://mustache.github.io/mustache.5.html) templating.

 2. Special HTML elements (like `<pl-number-input>`) enable input and formatted output.
 See the [list of PrairieLearn elements](elements.md).

 3. A special `<markdown>` tag allows you to write Markdown inline in questions.

+4. LaTeX equations are available within HTML by using `$x^2$` for inline equations, and `$$x^2$$` or `\[x^2\]` for display equations.

+## The `singleVariant` option for non-randomized questions

+While it is recommended that all questions contain random parameters, sometimes it is impractical to do this.
+For questions that don't have a meaningful amount of randomization in them, the `info.json` file should set `"singleVariant": true`.
+This has the following effects:

+* On `Homework`-type assessments, each student will only ever be given one variant of the question, which they can repeatedly attempt without limit.
+The correct answer will never be shown to students.
+* On `Exam`-type assessments, the `singleVariant` option has no effect and the question is treated like any other.

+## The `partialCredit` option

+By default, all questions award partial credit.
+For example, if there are two numeric answers in a question and only one of them is correct, the student will be awarded 50% of the available points.

+To disable partial credit for a question, set `"partialCredit": false` in the `info.json` file for the question.
+This will mean that the question will either give 0% or 100%, and it will only give 100% if every element on the page is fully correct.
+Some [question elements](elements.md) also provide more fine-grained control over partial credit.

+In general, it is strongly recommended to leave partial credit enabled for all questions.

 ## Using Markdown in questions